 Holds on Records, Grades, and Transfer Credits

-Offical transcripts can be requested by logging into your ISIS account.
-From the Other Academic drop down menu, choose Request Offical Transcript.
+Official transcripts can be requested by logging into your ISIS account.
+From the Other Academic drop down menu, choose Request Official Transcript.

 Personalized graduation announcements can be ordered through Jostens 1-800-353-5299 (specify GRADUATE).
 General graduation announcements can be purchased at The University Store.